Question:- How many photos have you posted on billboards in your town, and how many have you shared online this week?

 Conclusion

 The E-M10 range cameras are probably the most exciting in the OMD range.
 From the award-winning MKI with its built-in flash to the latest MKIV, each E-M10 has its own unique strengths and great value.
-Yes, they are not weather-sealed and the MKIII and IV are a little different.
+Yes, they are not weather-sealed, and the MKIII and IV are a little different.
 That said, they do have the new AP menu, and many newcomers value that...

 As discussed, Olympus created a unique opportunity with the O-MD range.
-If you look carefully you will see the E-M1 MKII is a complete bargain new and secondhand.
-The MKII was commercially available in 2020 plus it was hugely attractive in terms of price and functionality.
+If you look carefully, you will see the E-M1 MKII is a complete bargain, new and secondhand.
+The MKII was commercially available in 2020, plus it was hugely attractive in terms of price and functionality.
 Now in 2022, they are selling secondhand for less than $200 in our local market.
 This is no-brainer territory...

 Jun 28, 2020

-Olympus Pen-F color and monochrome
+Olympus Pen-F Color and Monochrome Profiles

 These images were part of the ad campaign introducing the Pen F as a definition of style and substance in 2016

-• Olympus added the "Bleech Bypass film" ART filter to the Pen F
+• Olympus added a "Bleach Bypass " ART filter to the Pen F

 • The ability to extract color and monochrome profiles from JPEG images

-• You can now share color or monochrome profiles by sharing your JPEG files
+• You can now share color or monochrome profiles by sharing a JPEG file

 • The ISO auto settings have been expanded and are the same as the EM1 II